Facelift Conveniently located to serve Greater Chicago Area and Cook County

 The exact price of your Facelift will depend on the details of your case.
 Facelift cost varies and is impacted by the techniques utilized, the anesthesia chosen, and the amount of time the surgical session takes, among other factors.

 Contact Dr. Lee today for a Facelift consultation!

-If you are interested in a Facelift, contact Michael J. Lee, M.D. today to schedule your cosmetic consultation.
+If you are interested in a Facelift in Chicago, contact Michael J. Lee, M.D. today to schedule your cosmetic consultation.